 - To save money, you must earn more than you spend.

 - We’ve made this one of our primary financial rules.
-We pay ourselves first, every month, more than 10% net income if we can and then spend the rest.
+We pay ourselves first, every month, more than the 10% net income that some experts suggest.
 This is our favourite budgeting rule of thumb.

 - Diversify your investments.